betaflight/betaflight.com/docs/wiki/archive/Magnetometer.md

 Do **NOT** use a magnetometer unless you have confirmed that:

+- the magnetometer's axes are correctly oriented
 - the calibration is accurate
-- its output is correctly oriented
 - the returned values are clean and noise-free
 - the correct local declination angle is entered in the CLI
 - the heading returned by the mag is correct
 - Acc is enabled, correctly oriented, and calibrated
-- GPS is included in the firmware and enabled, to see the heading data
+- GPS is included in the firmware, and enabled, to see the heading data

 :::